This is a college level course in Computer Science that focusses on Object

 Materials

-The Textbook is Java Methods, 4th AP Edition (Green).
-The first chapter can be downloaded for free.
+The first chapter of the Litvin book can be downloaded for free.
 You can search for a used Hardcover, or rent an e-version at RedShelf.com The companion web site is http://www.skylit.com/javamethods/,

 which has the starter code (student files including answers to selected questions) in a zip archive.